 Speaking of Netflix, its own cache of Marvel content has been much discussed in recent years.
-Though, like “Agents” and “Carter,” these shows take place within the same universe as the movies, they are even further removed.
+Like “Agents” and “Carter,” these shows take place within the same universe as the movies.
+However, they are even further removed from the larger MCU.
 Only passing references and background images even suggest a shared universe.
 Instead, Netflix developed its own shared universe, allowing characters from “Daredevil,” “Jessica Jones,” “Luke Cage,” and “Iron Fist” to cross-over, under, and in between each series.
 Eventually, they come together in “The Defenders“ to face off against a common threat.
 Netflix’s premium format allows for much darker material but its full season drops beg for binge-watching but the material struggles to hold attention for that long.
 The season-long arcs are filled with a lot of filler that unfortunately takes away from the titular characters.